Atuheire Kipson

-Atuheire Kipson (born 8 August 1993) is a Ugandan-born Rwandan professional footballer who plays as a forward for Soltilo Angkor in the Cambodian League 2 and the Rwanda national team.
+Atuheire Kipson (born 8 August 1991) is a former professional footballer who last played as a forward for Life in the Cambodian Premier League.
+Born in Uganda, he represented the Rwanda national team.

 Club career

 Days in Rwanda and Uganda

 Born in Kabale, Western region of Uganda, Kipson moved to Rwanda and began his professional football career at A.S.
 Kigali in 2008.
 Between 2009 and 2010, he signed with and played for Ugandan giants SC Villa Kampala in the Uganda Premier League.
 With SC Villa, he won the Uganda Cup in 2009.
 It was his first major professional win and then he moved to Armée Patriotique Rwandaise Football Club in Rwanda again.
 With APR, he won the Rwanda Premier League twice in 2010 and 2011.

 In 2012, he moved to Uganda Revenue Authority SC and emerged as the runners-up of the Uganda Premier League.
 Kipson has also played for clubs like Rwanda Police FC and Musanze F.C. before leaving Africa.